You are not alone

 My additional experience as a birth and postpartum doula and childbirth educator has provided me a deeper context into the varying experiences a birthing person's body and mind can endure as well as specific knowledge on the spectrum of care offered by providers.

-Currently Out of Network with Insurance:
+In Network with the following Insurance:

-Can provide a superbill
+-Can provide a superbill

-Accepts HSA payment
+-Accepts HSA payment